mm80843/T3.5/docs/Benef/PBN__Benef_95.md

 # __Reduction in virus viability in indoor air__

-## Name of the Benefit

-Improved ventilation systems help dilute and remove aerosols containing the virus, lowering the risk of airborne transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from increased asset value and demand for spaces with improved ventilation systems, as they are perceived as safer and lower risk.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_94.md)